 Add the

-The following code defines that the project depends on MySQL Connector/J V5.1.40.
-For more information about other versions, see MySQL Connector/J.
+This part of the code defines that the project depends on MySQL Connector/J V5.1.40.
+For information about other versions, see MySQL Connector/J.

-The Main.java file is a part of the sample application.
-Code in this file demonstrates how to perform database operations by using the Spring JDBC framework.
-The code first configures the database connection information, and then creates a JdbcTemplate object to perform database operations.
-It also provides examples of creating tables, inserting data, and querying data.
+The Main.java file is part of the sample program, and the code demonstrates how to use the Spring JDBC framework to perform database operations.
+It first configures the database connection information and then creates a JdbcTemplate object to execute database operations.
+The code also includes examples of creating tables, inserting data, and querying data.

-- Declare the name of the package to which the current code belongs as
+- Declare the package name of the current code as

 com.example. - Import the

-JdbcTemplateclass, which is the core class in the Spring JDBC framework and is used to perform database operations. - Import the
+JdbcTemplateclass, which is a core class in the Spring JDBC framework used to execute database operations. - Import the

 DriverManagerDataSourceclass, which is a data source class provided by Spring that implements theDataSourceinterface and is used to configure database connection information.

-package com.example; import org.springframework.jdbc.core.JdbcTemplate; import org.springframework.jdbc.datasource.DriverManagerDataSource;- Declare the name of the package to which the current code belongs as
+package com.example; import org.springframework.jdbc.core.JdbcTemplate; import org.springframework.jdbc.datasource.DriverManagerDataSource;- Declare the package name of the current code as

 Create a

-Mainclass and define amainmethod.- Define a public class named
+Mainclass and define themainmethod.- Define a public class named

-Mainas the entry to the application.
-The class name must be the same as the file name. - Define a public static method named
+Mainas the entry point of the program.
+The class name must match the file name. - Define a public static method

-main, which is used as the execution start point of the application. - Define other database operations.
+mainas the starting point of the program. - Other database operations.

-public class Main { public static void main(String[] args) { // Database connection information // Create a data source. // Create a JdbcTemplate object. // Create a table. // Insert data. // Update data. // Delete data. // Query data. // Drop the table. } }- Define a public class named
+public class Main { public static void main(String[] args) { // Database connection information // Create a data source // Create a JdbcTemplate object // Create a table // Insert data // Update data // Delete data // Query data // Delete a table } }- Define a public class named

 Define the database connection information.

 Define the URL, username, and password for connecting to the database.
-You must replace
+You need to replace

 Create a

 DriverManagerDataSourceobject and configure the database connection information, including the driver class name, database URL, username, and password.
-Perform the following steps:- Create a
+The specific steps are as follows:- Create a

-DriverManagerDataSourceobject that configures the database connection information. - Set the class name of the database driver.
-Call the
+DriverManagerDataSourceobject to configure the database connection information. - Set the driver class name: call the

-setDriverClassNamemethod to set the name of the database driver class tocom.mysql.jdbc.Driver. - Specify the URL for connecting to the database.
-Call the
+setDriverClassNamemethod to set the database driver class name tocom.mysql.jdbc.Driver. - Set the database URL: call the

 setPasswordmethod to set the database password.